ogs22/cookbook/glossary/vbarvbar.md

-The notation |r| means the modulus of r, ie the distance of the number r from zero.
+The notation |r| means the modulus of r, i.e. the distance of the number r from zero.